Jglez2330/Tesis1/pages/Verifying List Swarm Attestation Protocols.md

 	- Defining Digest.
 		- Representation of the Status.
 		- Could Help to cover prover information
 		- At the core of a CRA protocol is the gener- ation of a digest from a prover’s state.
-The set of all digests for a -
+The set of all digests for a software state is given by
+			- Digest = {h(𝜎) | 𝜎 ∈ Σ}
+	- Representing Time.
+		-
+		-